Methodology

 Rule-Based COI Detection Algorithm

-Research Integrity Project uses an algorithm based on explicit rules to evaluate conflicts of interest (COI) in scientific papers.
-The methodology combines semantic extraction through language models with fixed rules and thresholds, following international standards (ICMJE, COPE, WAME, CONSORT, PRISMA, DOAJ).
+The Research Integrity Analyzer uses a transparent algorithm based on explicit rules to evaluate conflicts of interest (COI) in scientific papers.
+Our methodology combines semantic extraction through advanced AI models with fixed rules and thresholds, following international standards (ICMJE, COPE, WAME, CONSORT, PRISMA, DOAJ).

 Detection Algorithm Flow